-A policy to include the whole of Ferry Marsh as a nature reserve will be supported.
+The Town Council would support the designation of the whole of Ferry Marsh as indicated on Figure 19 as a nature reserve.

 The River Colne and access to it

 9.28 The River Colne is a very important feature of Wivenhoe for many reasons.
 It gives Wivenhoe its distinct character and the very reason why Wivenhoe exists today.
 People value it and want to enjoy it.
 Access to it needs protecting.